recurshawn/recurshawn/README.md

 # [Shawn Pereira](https://shawn.app/)

-23-year-old human Swiss-Army knife.
+I'm 23 and an aspiring human Swiss-Army knife.

-I'm an engineer in the process of becoming a scientist.
+I'm primarily an engineer and a scientist focused on full-stack web dev, deep learning and physics.

-I build a lot of stuff, check some of it out!
+I make a lot of stuff, I enjoy building things.

 I currently manipulate bits & atoms but aspire to manipulate spacetime someday.